edgio-docs/edgio-docs/guides/cookbook.md

 #### Altering all responses

-You can also write catch-all route that will then alter all the responses.
-One example where this is useful would be injecting [Content Security Policy](/guides/security#section_content_security_policy__csp_).
+You can also write catch-all routes that will alter all responses.
+One example where this is useful is injecting [Content Security Policy](security#section_content_security_policy__csp_) headers.

 Another example is adding response headers for debugging, which is often useful if [XDN is behind another CDN](/guides/split_testing#section_third_party_cdns) or if you are troubleshooting your router rules.
 For example, you could respond with the value of request `x-forwarded-for` into `x-debug-xff` to see the value that XDN is receiving from the CDN: